 Your immune system becomes less resilient as you get older.
 As we age, our ability to fight off illness, infections, and inflammation declines.
 Stress in senior citizens, therefore, is more likely to lead to ailments that can have a negative long-term impact.

-Here are some methods to keep stress at bay.
+Here are some methods to keep stress at bay for seniors.

 Read Inspirational Material